Tips for Intra-company Transferee Work Permit application and interview at airport

 - If you believe an LMIA or work permit exemption applies to your situation, you can also seek for a second opinion from an IMWU by e-mail.

 Do I need eTA?

-eTA is automatically issued along with a Work Permit.
-You don’t need to apply separately for an eTA from the date you submit your Work Permit application until you have a valid Work Permit.
+eTA is automatically issued along with a Work Permit when you apply for a Work Permit at a visa office.
+You don’t need to apply separately for an eTA in such a case.